benlau/quickandroid/README.md

 Notes of using DP
 -----------------

 You may get the DP/density value from the global variable "A.dp" after you have called the `QuickAndroid::RegisterTypes()` in your code.
 However, Qt Creator don't know the value and threfore the UI will be broken.
-In make it works , you have to declare a dummy data in your project.
+To make it works , you have to declare a dummy data in your project.
 Check the example code: [dummydata/A.qml](tests/quickandroidexample/dummydata/A.qml)

 Demonstration
 -------------